 When you get services from an in-network hospital or ambulatory surgical center, certain providers there may be out-of-network.
 In these cases, the most those providers may bill you is your plan's in-network cost-sharing amount.
-This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology,
+This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist or intensivist services.
+These providers can't balance bill you and may not ask you to give up your protections not to be balance billed.

-If you get other types of services at these facilities, out-of-network providers can't balance bill you unless you give written consent and give up your protections.
+• If you get other types of services at these facilities, out-of-network providers can't balance bill you unless you give written consent and give up your protections.